Skip to navigation Skip to content

 • using self service options

-• in person at their local service centre, visiting Service Officer service or community agent
+• in person at their local service centre, visiting a service officer service or community agent, and

 Notification customers with continuous employment income can advise of changes using self service options.
 Customers can: